 Are you looking for a floating shelf?
 For this month’s DIY “Let’s Get Organized Challenge” I made a rustic floating shelf to go below my new bedroom t.v.
 I had no idea that hanging a t.v. on the wall could bring on so many problems!
 The t.v. in the living room rests on a repurposed buffet tv stand.

 Now that the tv is hanging on the wall, I will need to deal with wires, a mini cable box and more.
 Let’s see how it all came together, shall we?

 Can you see it?
 The mess of cords?
 The nearest outlet is about 6 feet away.
 I bought my t.v. wall mount kit on Amazon.

 After searching online for a solution, I settled on this very inexpensive bracket set up.
 NOTE: The light switch was changed out for a receptacle.
 Because I use smart light bulbs controlled with an app, I was able to give up the light switch.

-The cable cord actually comes up through the basement, so it was fished from the floor in between the walls.
-Because the bracket was pointing in the wrong direction, I removed it, grabbed the cable cord and then inserted it downward.
+Because the cable cord actually comes up through the basement, so it was fished from the floor in between the walls.
+But, the bracket was pointing in the wrong direction, I removed it, grabbed the cable cord and then inserted it downward.
 Finally, I replaced the plate screwing it onto the orange bracket.
 The orange bracket was purchased at Home Depot.